ava-labs/avalanche-docs/docs/nodes/run/with-installer.md

 :::caution

-Please do not try running a node on an HDD, as you may get poor and random read/write latencies, therefore reducing performance and reliability.
+Using an HDD may result in poor and random read/write latencies, therefore reducing performance and reliability.

 :::